lmash/coffeepoetry/README.md

 The complexity comes from incorporating the review system along with the AI generation of a poem which will be refreshed every time a coffee shops text or adjectives change.
 The project also uses testing more than any of the previous projects - could put more here depending on test coverage obtained (perhaps a coverage html report?)
+Images - Allow the uploading of multiple images

 ## File Descriptions